GuyBarkay/CoinFlip/README.md

 #CoinFlip DApp

-This DApp project was created as part of an ethereum smart contract programming course.
-This repository is made for education purposes.
-Great course by Ivan & Filip  https://academy.ivanontech.com/
+This DApp was created as part of a mission in Ethereum Smart Contract Programming Course. https://academy.ivanontech.com/